 The following off-hand weapons are good in the regular category:

 A Dagger is a good weapon to riposte after a parry.
-You can deliver fast strikes with it which can greatly in a bleed or poison build.
-The dagger can work in tandem with your right-hand weapon giving it the necessary oomph needed to do wonders.
+You can deliver fast strikes with it, which can greatly in a bleed or poison build.
+The dagger can work in tandem with your right-hand weapon giving it the necessary oomph to do wonders.

 Despite having a big range radius, the Great scythe provides decent attack speed.
-This weapon is generally even better in the right hand unless you are pairing it with a katana or a straight sword.
+This weapon is generally even better in the right hand unless you pair it with a katana or a straight sword.

 The following off-hand weapons are good in the parry category:

 The rapier can be a very good offhand weapon due to the length of the blade.
 It gives you a wider chance to parry your opponent’s attacks while also letting you apply quick L1 jabs.
-You can also 2 hand the weapon in order to deliver a strong attack while your opponent is in the staggered state.
+You can also 2 hand the weapon to deliver a strong attack while your opponent is staggered.

 Claws are also an excellent offhand choice.
 They can inflict bleed damage and enable you to deal tons of damage with Leaping Slash.
-This art is similar to Onikiri and can be good at punishing your foes.
+This art is similar to Onikiri and can punish your foes well.

 A Heysel Pick is a weapon that can cast sorceries in Dark Souls III.
-The scaling for this item is based on intelligence which makes it an ideal weapon for mages.
-The primary difference between a Heysel Pick and other weapons is its ability to deal physical damage along with magic damage.
+The scaling for this item is based on intelligence, making it an ideal weapon for mages.
+The primary difference between a Heysel Pick and other weapons is its ability to deal physical and magic damage.

-Just like the Heysel Pick, the Scholar’s Candlestick grants increased sorcery damage.
-There is no particular bonus of using it in your offhand but it still works great.
-Pair this weapon with the Golden Ritual Spear in the right hand and you have a decent weapon choice to play around with.
+Like the Heysel Pick, the Scholar’s Candlestick grants increased sorcery damage.
+Using it in your offhand is no particular bonus, but it still works great.
+Pair this weapon with the Golden Ritual Spear in the right hand, and you have a decent weapon choice to play around with.